NixNeovim/NixNeovimPlugins/README.md

 ## Usage

 The overlay adds extra Vim plugins to `pkgs.vimExtraPlugins`.
-First, add this repo to your inputs
+First, add this repo to your inputs:

 ```
 inputs.vim-extra-plugins.url = github:jooooscha/nixpkgs-vim-extra-plugins
 ```

-And use the provided overlay
+Next, apply the provided overlay:

 ```
 nixpkgs.overlays = [